I really loved the dialogue options for the game! Also the art design was unique and speciel in it's own way :)

 A downloadable conversation for Windows, macOS, and Linux

 It's not what you say, it's how you say it.
-We should talk is a short-form narrative game that will make you think carefully about the words you choose, coming Thursday July 16th 2020 to Windows, Mac, PlayStation 4, Xbox One, Linux, and Nintendo Switch.
+We should talk is a short-form narrative game that will make you think carefully about the words you choose, released Thursday July 16th 2020 to Windows, Mac, PlayStation 4, Xbox One, Linux, and Nintendo Switch.

 In We should talk, you'll use the sentence spinner to piece together modular sentences in response to the in-game characters.
 Choose your words carefully to express yourself as you discuss ongoing problems about life and romance with Sam, your in-game partner, over text messages, while also chatting with friends and strangers at your favorite local bar.